Jóhann K. Pétursson: Later life and death

 He retired in 1963 and moved to Florida.
 He married and had one child, of average height.
 He spoke four languages: Icelandic, Danish, German and English.
 In 1981, he was profiled in the documentary film Being Different.

-After sustaining a fall in Tampa, Florida in 1984, he returned to his birthplace Dalvík, where he died a few months later at the age of 71.
+After a fall in Tampa, Florida in 1984, he returned to his birthplace Dalvík, where he died a few months later at the age of 71.
 He is buried in Dalvík.